When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 - Voluntary attrition – when a staff member leaves the company.

-- Involuntary attrition – when an employee is fired from the company.
+- Involuntary attrition – when a worker is fired from the company.

-- Internal attrition – when employees move internally.
+- Internal attrition – when staff move internally.

-- Demographic attrition – when a specific group of employees (defined by age, ethnicity, gender, etc.) leave the company.
+- Demographic attrition – when a specific group of workers (defined by age, ethnicity, gender, etc.) leave the company.

 When voluntary and demographic attrition occurs, it should be a concern for the company because it may suggest structural issues within the organization.
-It could also point to a lack of employee satisfaction.
-As an employer or HR manager, having an idea of why the employee is leaving is a good place to start when managing employee attrition.
+It could also point to a lack of job satisfaction.
+As an employer or HR manager, having an idea of why someone is leaving is a good place to start when managing attrition.

 The Pros and Cons of Staff Attrition